Asif-MushtaqAA/Multi-Objective_Modified-Cuckoo-Search-Algorithm/README.md

 Additionally, abandoned nests in MOMCS use a larger Lévy step size A⁄∛G, enhancing exploration capabilities.

-The Algorithm is described in "MOMCS Algorithm.jpeg".
+The Algorithm is described in "MOMCS Algorithm.jpg".

 A simple Jupyter Notebook is implementing standard benchmark functions from the Zitzler-Deb-Thiele (ZDT) family is provided here.